 3. Low-Grade Activity Is Your Friend

 In research, n=1, and clients I have seen low-grade activity efforts to be tremendous in advancing fat loss.
-People like results and they like them as easy as possible.
+People like results and they like them to come as easily as possible.
 The low-grade/low-intensity activity allows for more caloric burn in a day with less strain to the body.
 Taking part in an hour walk, taking the stairs, or low-grade intensity gym machines (elliptical, bikes, treadmills) can make losing fat more predictable (and less painful).
-Before joining up CrossFit to bust out a bunch of “HIIT super fat loss metabolic crunchy workouts” think about walking around an art gallery for an hour on a lunch break.
+Before joining CrossFit to bust out a bunch of “HIIT super fat loss metabolic crunchy workouts” think about walking around an art gallery for an hour on a lunch break.
 You’d be surprised how well it works for fat loss and how little you expose yourself to injury.

 4. Sleep, “Boring” Sleep

 “Leigh, this isn’t advanced fat loss protocol.
 What is with these suggestions?”

 Oh, that’s right.
 I’m supposed to be telling you about leptin signals, short-term ketogenic protocols, bio-hacking and what stacks aid in thigh fat depletions, right?
 Or, you could get a good nights sleep which helps more than most super “advanced” protocols.

 Research is clear.
 Less sleep = more hunger (the majority of the time).
 If you are having issues achieving diet adherence or hitting optimal metabolic levels, start with your sleep efficiency and habits.